progit/progit/de/02-git-basics/01-chapter2.markdown

 It’s important to note that `git diff` by itself doesn’t show all changes made since your last commit — only changes that are still unstaged.
 This can be confusing, because if you’ve staged all of your changes, `git diff` will give you no output.

-Es ist wichtig, im Kopf zu behalten, dass `git diff` selbst nicht alle Änderungen seit dem letzten Commit anzeigt - es zeigt lediglich diejenigen Änderungen an, die noch nicht in der Staging Area sind.
+Es ist wichtig, im Kopf zu behalten, dass `git diff` nicht alle Änderungen seit dem letzten Commit anzeigt - es zeigt lediglich diejenigen Änderungen an, die noch nicht in der Staging Area sind.
 Das kann verwirrend sein: wenn du all deine Änderungen bereits für einen Commit vorgemerkt hast, zeigt `git diff` überhaupt nichts an.

 For another example, if you stage the `benchmarks.rb` file and then edit it, you can use `git diff` to see the changes in the file that are staged and the changes that are unstaged: